mozilla/glam/docs/adr/0004-instrumentation.md

 - 1: Collect metrics on the front end (via a library such as Open Telemetry Instrumentation or a custom-built solution) and send them to the GLAM back end server to be stored in a table in the GLAM App Postgres DB.
-Expose meaningful api endpoints for usage data consumption by GLAM App and and GLAM ETL.
-This provides flexibility to adapt to future requirements and "immunity" to adblocks, but might be longer to implement
+Expose meaningful api endpoints for usage data consumption by GLAM App and GLAM ETL.
+This provides flexibility to adapt to future requirements and "immunity" to adblockers, but might be longer to implement
 - 2: Use Gleanjs, a JS library for telemetry, which would be quicker than a custom implementation.
 It's also good because of dogfooding and internal support.
 It can be bypassed by adblockers, but we can work around the issue by